-- (student's name) works hard when he/she doesn't understand. - (student's name) asks questions when he/she is faced with a challenge. - (student's name) is working on taking a deep breath and using what he/she knows to solve a challenging problem. - (student's name) is beginning to understand that we all make mistakes and that it is not only okay but important for learning. - While (student's name) has not mastered the material yet, he/she has made great progress and has continued to work hard. - (student's name) understands that some things take time to learn and that having to do something again is part of learning. - (student's name) used to shy away from challenges.
-Now your child seeks them out. - (student's name) is beginning to understand that explaining his/her thinking deepens his/her learning and helps others. - (student's name) knows that if one strategy doesn't work, there are others to try. - (student's name) is excited about reading now, even though it is difficult, because your child knows that his/her brain is growing. - (student's name) understands that with effort and perseverance, our brains grow connections.
-These different connections make us smarter. - (student's name) knows that our brain is like a muscle, so to get strong, he/she needs to use it.
+- (student's name) works hard when he/she doesn't understand. - (student's name) questions when he/she is faced with a challenge. - (student's name) is working on taking a deep breath and using what he/she knows to solve a challenging problem. - (student's name) is beginning to understand that we all make mistakes and that it is not only okay but important for learning. - While (student's name) has not mastered the material yet, he/she has made great progress and has continued to work hard. - (student's name) used to shy away from challenges.
+Now your child seeks them out. - (student's name) is beginning to understand that explaining his/her thinking deepens his/her learning and helps others. - (student's name) knows that if one strategy doesn't work, there are others to try. - (student's name) knows that our brain is like a muscle, so to get strong, he/she needs to use it.